Payday Loan Company Peachy Collapses Into Administration

 There may be help for customers that are suffering financially as a result of the coronavirus pandemic.
 Peachy’s administrators may be able to sort out a payment holiday for you, depending on your circumstances.
 Please note, there may be additional interest accrued as a result of any payment holiday, so customers should always check they can afford this if it is the case.

 Customers should never take out further short-term loans to help them pay off their debts with Peachy.
 If in doubt, they should call the National Debtline for advice first.
 These experts are there to help people out of financial hardship and will be able to identify the best course of action.

 What does Peachy’s demise mean for the short term loans industry?

 The demise of Peachy is yet another blow for the payday loans industry and signals that this really is the end of an era for affordable, high-interest loans.
 The measures that are now in place to protect the most vulnerable of our society effectively mean there is little profit to be made for both new and existing players in this cloudy sector.

 Failure to Spark Investor Interest

 Peachy’s administrators, Smith and Williamson, have also said that the company had tried to secure new funding to get itself out of its crisis; however, it had been unsuccessful.
-The company will instead work with its administrators to wind down the business’ operations and start to notify all its creditors.
-The fact that investors are also not interested in stepping in to help save Peachy is yet another sign that the payday loans industry may be coming to an end.« How to Create a Monthly Budget – 7 Step Guide Stamp Duty Scrapped for Homebuyers on Properties Worth up to £500,000 »
+So instead, the company will work with its administrators to wind down the business operations and start to notify all its creditors.
+Unfortunately, the fact that investors are also not interested in stepping in to help save Peachy is yet another sign that the payday loans industry may be coming to an end.« How to Create a Monthly Budget – 7 Step Guide Stamp Duty Scrapped for Homebuyers on Properties Worth up to £500,000 »